carlsmith/htme/README.md

 ## Quick Explanation

-HTME elements have flexible signatures and powerful operators that make it easy to create and mutate DOM trees in a domain specific dialect of Python 2 or 3.
+HTME separates HTML generation into two concerns: 1) expressing nested trees of elements and 2) generating HTML5 documents.
+It takes a different approach to each of them:

+1. Each type of element (DIV, SVG, IMG etc) is implemented as a custom class that you can instantiate directly or subclass and extend.
+These classes have common parent classes that implement flexible constructor signatures (making it easy to create elements) with a complementary suite of powerful operators (making it easy to mutate the attributes or children of an existing element).

+Elements are just containers for state (an attributes dictionary with a list of child elements).
+The constructors and operators help with configuring the state.
+Whenever an element is rendered, it uses HTML syntax to represent its state.

-HTME also provides an engine that is able to generate HTML5 documents from a set of simple attributes, only requiring users to define the guts of the body as a tree of elements.
+2. HTME provides an engine that is able to generate complete HTML5 documents from about twenty simple attributes, only requiring users to define the guts of the body as a tree of elements.

+The engine attributes use common defaults, so you will only typically edit a handful of them.

 ## Project Status

-The library is brand new, but it is well tested and has no known bugs.
+The library is brand new, so we can not recommend using it in production yet.
+However, it is well tested and has no known bugs.
 The license is GPL3.
-Contributions are welcome.
 Please see the wiki for more information or open an issue to ask any questions.

 ##  Installation